 - DIGITAL CAMERAS

-(Camp Warner Park staff will post photos each day)
+(Camp Warner Park staff will post photos each day on Facebook)

-Also, do not bring: drugs, alcohol, pornography, weapons, fireworks, pets or tobacco.
+Also, do not bring: personal vehicles, drugs, alcohol, pornography, weapons, fireworks, pets or tobacco.

-*Personal sports equipment is allowed with permission of camp director.
+*Personal sports equipment is allowed with the permission of the camp director.

 Camp Behavior Policy